-- Recall that secure attachment involves a consistent, attuned, congruent, “good enough” care taker.
+- Describe that secure attachment involves a consistent, attuned, congruent, “good enough” care taker.

-- Recognize that the polyvagal theory is related to Attachment trauma.
+- Discuss that the polyvagal theory is related to Attachment trauma.

-- Discuss the 4 Attachment styles within the context of early childhood development.
+- Explain the 4 Attachment styles within the context of early childhood development.

-- Illustrate an understanding of history taking from an attachment trauma perspective in relationship to EMDR therapy.
+- Describe an understanding of history taking from an attachment trauma perspective in relationship to EMDR therapy.

-- Restate at least one attachment related target in relationship to the five stages of early childhood development.
+- List at least one attachment related target in relationship to the five stages of early childhood development.

-- Recognize how working with a client’s ego states or “Parts” can help to resource the client in preparation for EMDR therapy.
+- Identify how working with a client’s ego states or “Parts” can help to resource the client in preparation for EMDR therapy.

-- Recall how to set up and desensitize preverbal targets in EMDR therapy.
+- Discuss how to set up and desensitize preverbal targets in EMDR therapy.

 - Demonstrate at least one relational interweave that can be use during Desensitization phase in EMDR therapy.